marsbos/es-fetch-interceptor/README.md

 This means you have total freedom in the kind of fetch you'll want to do, because sometimes it makes no sense to use interceptors.
 In that case, just use the native fetch or whatever other tool you prefer.

 ## Fetch wrapper instance
 The `createFetch` function creates a wrapper instance for the native fetch.
+It makes your interceptors active.
-This means that for each fetch request you can choose which interceptors you want to use.
+With this function you can also decide which interceptors you want to use.

 ## Global interceptors
 Interceptors that need to be called on each fetch request, can be registered anytime, anywhere in your codebase.